LouisAlecu/bernard.alecu10-gmail.com/README.md

     Docker and Docker Compose for the database utility Python3.6
     CMake if you want to run and test it easier
+    Create a new python environment and install the requirements.txt from sp_py package To do the above and use SQLAlchemy from python you might need this: sudo apt install libpq-dev python3-dev
+    If the above is not enough to install the requirements.txt: sudo apt install build-essential

 The way to use this:
     If you have CMake:
        1. make build  --- to create the database